2019 Teacher Fellows

 Nick Kiriazis

-Nick teaches Ecology, Biology, and Field Science at Venture Academy High School in Utah.
+Nick taught Ecology, Biology, and Field Science at Venture Academy High School in Utah.
 During the first year of his Fellowship, Nick contributed to a study of sex differences in anole territorial aggression that we recently published in Behavioral Ecology.
-During the second year of his Fellowhip, Nick and his students designed an experiment to answer the question: Does a cockroach have a personality?
-Stay tuned for their results! |
+During the second year of his Fellowship, Nick and his students designed an experiment to answer the question: Does a cockroach have a personality?
+The answer: yes! (sort of) |

 Brandon Pope

-Pope teaches Biology and Environmental Science at Uplift Summit International Preparatory in Texas.
-Pope also played a key role in our recent field study of anole territorial aggression in Behavioral Ecology.
-During the second year of his Fellowhip, he and his students discovered that cues from fish predators shorten the development time of mosquito larvae.
-As a result, these cues also reduce sex differences in the size of adult mosquitoes! |
+Pope teaches Biology and Environmental Science at Uplift Summit International Preparatory in Texas and he played a key role in our field study of anole territorial aggression in Behavioral Ecology.
+His students discovered that cues from fish predators shorten the development time of mosquito larvae.
+As a result, these cues also reduce sex differences in the size of adult mosquitoes!
+He joined us to present this classroom research at the Evolution conference in Portland in 2017! |